srudhyasankaranarayanan/BPE-Tokenizer-and-Autoregressive-Causal-Language-Model-/README.md

 Byte Pair Encoding (BPE): Implements the BPE algorithm to learn subword vocabularies from a text corpus through iterative pair merging.
 It demonstrates how modern language models efficiently tokenize text into meaningful subword units.

 Autoregressive Causal Language Model: Implements the preprocessing pipeline of a causal language model that predicts the next token in a sequence using only the previously observed tokens, illustrating the autoregressive learning process used in transformer-based language models.

+# 🎯 Objectives

+The main objectives of this project are:

+- Implement the Byte Pair Encoding (BPE) algorithm from scratch using Python and NumPy.

+- Understand how subword tokenization is performed in modern Natural Language Processing (NLP) systems.

+- Build an Autoregressive Causal Language Model (CLM) that predicts the next token based on previously observed tokens.

+- Demonstrate the complete preprocessing pipeline, including vocabulary creation, tokenization, embedding generation, and positional encoding.

+- Explore the fundamental concepts behind transformer-based language models without using external deep learning frameworks.

+- Gain practical experience in implementing core NLP algorithms through manual coding.

+- Develop a deeper understanding of how Large Language Models (LLMs) process and represent text.

+- Provide an educational resource for students and beginners interested in NLP, tokenization, and language model architectures.

+- Strengthen programming skills in Python and NumPy by implementing language model components from first principles.

+- Create a simple, modular, and easy-to-understand implementation that can serve as a foundation for building more advanced NLP and transformer models.